openandroidinstaller-dev/openandroidinstaller/README.md

 ## Contributing

+All kinds of contributions are welcome.
+These include:
+- Fix and improve texts in configs and in the application.
+- Test the tool for a supported device.
+- Create a config for a new device.
+- Test the application on your computer.
+- Contribute an application build for a new platform.

-### Contribute your own installation configurations
+### How to contribute your own installation configurations

 If you want to use the tool for a non-supported smartphone, the fastest way is to adapt an [existing config file](https://github.com/openandroidinstaller-dev/openandroidinstaller/tree/main/openandroidinstaller/assets/configs).